Murder of Simon Dale: Biography

-Simon Dale was born Thomas Simon Savage Dale on 17 June 1919 in Richmond, Surrey, to middle-class parents Beatrice née Pritchard and Thomas Lawrence Dale, an architect.
+Dale was born Thomas Simon Savage Dale on 17 June 1919 in Richmond, Surrey, to middle-class parents Beatrice (née Pritchard) and Thomas Lawrence Dale, an architect.
 Dale spent some of his architectural career restoring dilapidated country homes.
 He wrote scholarly works centring around Arthurian legend, though none were published.
 Ignoring the scepticism of archaeologists, he believed that Hopton Heath was an integral part of the legend and that the Holy Grail was buried in the area.

 Susan Wilberforce

 Susan Wilberforce, the great-great-granddaughter of Georgian politician William Wilberforce, was 23 when she met Dale in London, he being fifteen years her senior.
 They married in 1957, and purchased Heath House two years later, saving the Jacobean mansion, built in 1620, from likely demolition.
 The couple had five children but the marriage did not last.

 His eyesight failing, Dale struggled to find work; they chose for Susan not to find employment.
 The pair regularly argued and lived in different parts of the 50-room house, finally divorcing in 1972.
 The couple agreed in their settlement to sell Heath House and split the profits, but the sale proved impossible.
 For fifteen years "unstable house prices" and Dale's refusal to leave the house stifled any interest in the property.
 Correspondence between their solicitors continued but did not make any progress and neither side was able to support their case financially in court.

-Susan found life after her first marriage to be very difficult and had to rely on handouts from her family, finding home in Docklow, near Leominster.
+Susan found life after her first marriage to be very difficult and had to rely on handouts from her family, finding a home in Docklow, near Leominster.
 She married Baron Michael Victor Jossif de Stempel in 1984, acquiring the title of Baroness.
 De Stempel was from a wealthy Russian family, the holders of an ancient Latvian title, and their marriage was part-funded by the sale of her aunt's jewellery.
 The relationship lasted just a year.